• Skip to primary navigation

 a finished casserole dish of carrot souffle served as a holiday side dish.

 Prep the Carrots.
 Using a vegetable peeler, peel the carrots, then slice into ½ inch slices.
-Boil in a large pot of water (lightly salted) for about 20 minute or until tender.
+Boil in a large pot of water (lightly salted) for about 20 minutes or until fork-tender.
 Drain well.

 Blend the Ingredients.
 Place warm, drained carrots and the rest of ingredients into a food processor or blender.
 Blend until smooth and creamy.

 Bake.
-Pour the carrot mixture into a prepared baking dish.
-Bake in preheated oven for 40-45 min.
+Pour the carrot mixture into a prepared casserole dish to bake in preheated oven for 40-45 min.
 Your soufflé is done when it is golden brown and has only a very slight jiggle in the center.

 Serve!
 Top with powdered sugar and a sprinkle of orange zest for a nice flavor pop and enjoy!